 Gregoire Associates is a group of independent art and design professionals with a common regard for aesthetic innovation in public space.
 With a commitment to artistic integrity and an understanding of real-world environments, we provide art planning, program development, design and fabrication services for artists, public institutions and individual clients.
 Our primary goal is the quality and clarity of the art in context.

 Mathieu Gregoire has worked in many areas of contemporary art in public space, including collection planning, design, specialty fabrication and project management.
 He has managed the design, commissioning and fabrication of 20 site-specific works in the Stuart Collection, extending across the 2000-acre campus of the University of California San Diego, a unique program begun in 1982 by James Stuart DeSilva and led by Mary Beebe.
 Since 2001, Gregoire has managed the development and construction of art commissions and acquisitions for the Bishop Collection at the University of California San Francisco's new Mission Bay campus, a diverse collection encompassing all mediums.
 Gregoire has been responsible for the acquisition of more than 200 individual works for UCSF Mission Bay, comprising an in depth survey of the work of more than 30 internationally recognized artists primarily based in California.
 Gregoire has participated in the design of public space with architects, planners, engineers and artists, from civic centers to public parks.
 From 1997-2004, leading a team of artists and design professionals, Gregoire developed a comprehensive master plan for the City of San Diego's Point Loma Wastewater Treatment Plant, a 40-acre facility located on the Pacific Ocean adjacent to a national park, guiding art implementation in conjunction with $400 million of improvements to the facility over a period of 6 years.
-Current work includes a specialization in health care environments, including the new UCSF Medical Center at Mission Bay, and the New Stanford Hospital.
+Current work includes a specialization in health care environments, including the new UCSF Medical Center at Mission Bay.
 Mathieu Gregoire is also an artist whose work has been commissioned and exhibited internationally.
 He has received the Louis Comfort Tiffany Award and several Fellowships from the National Endowment for the Arts.
 He has lectured at museums and universities on contemporary art, and held faculty positions at the University of Nevada Las Vegas and the University of California San Diego.

 Jennifer Easton has an extensive career in both project and program management in the visual and performing arts.
 She has curated numerous exhibitions, published articles and lectured in the field of contemporary art.
 Additionally she has broad marketing experience for government, non-profit and technology sectors, including market identification, expansion and retention utilizing traditional and new media.
 Past positions include Director, Marketing & Development, Berkeley Symphony; Sr. Marketing Manager for an Internet media company, Curator for the City of Los Angeles, and Research Associate at the Los Angeles County Museum of Art.
 She also works as an independent consultant for public art program planning and arts marketing.
 For the past seven years Jennifer has been a Sr. Project Manager with the City of San Jose Public Art Program where she has been responsible for both program and project planning and implementation.
 Areas of focus have included transportation, environmental, recreation and creative placemaking that involved significant phases of community input, artist assessment and selection, design development in collaboration with artists and architects, and budget and schedule-driven project delivery.